Eminem: Before the Fame

 Guru went on the mic first and Em followed him.
 Guru was lovin’ Em and wanted to hear him spit “more of those rapid fire rhymes.”
 Sway & Tech wouldn’t let Em go either.
 Marshall was still rapping after every other MC came and went.

 So a crazy thing happens.
 While Em is on the show Dr. Dre hears him on the radio and calls up to the show to talk to Marshall !
-Dr. Dre wanted to meet with him that night in order to talk about a record deal.
-It was like 2 or 3 in the morning so Marshall said that it would have to wait until tomorrow.
+Dr. Dre wanted to meet with him THAT NIGHT in order to talk about a record deal.
+It was 2 in the morning so Marshall said that it would have to wait until tomorrow.

 Em Stays in LA